programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ```

 #### Removing Rows with Missing Data
 While the columns have been dealt with, there still are records within our dataset that contain null values.
 In the case of this specific dataset, those rows containing a large number of nulls may be for menus not yet transcribed.
 Depending on the type of analysis in which you wish to engage and whether you wish to capture nulls, it is not always necessary to remove all records containing missing information.
-If nulls were important to our research, if we were interested in exploring whether there is a pattern between which types of events did or did not posses dates, we might wish to keep rows that possess null values in the date column.
+If nulls were important to our research, if we were interested in exploring whether there is a pattern between which types of events did or did not possess dates, we might wish to keep rows that include null values in the date column.

-However, should you wish to remove all rows that possess any null values within them so you have a dataset with only complete data, you would utilize the following function:
+However, should you wish to remove all rows that contain any null values within them so you have a dataset with only complete data, you would utilize the following function:

 ```
 print(menu.dropna())